-Myra Phillips is the loan officer at First National Bank of Sparta.
-She can set you up with a conventional loan, a construction loan, a rural development loan. or an FHA loan.
-First National Bank of Sparta is pleasant to work with and offers great closing costs.
+First National Bank of Sparta can set you up with a conventional loan, a construction loan, a rural development loan, or an FHA loan.
+They are pleasant to work with and offer great closing costs.

 David Miller works at Citizens Bank of Sparta and has proven his ability to get people approved that have struggled elsewhere.
 They offer conventional loans, construction loans, Freddie Mac loans, Fannie Mae loans, and in-house loans.
 This is a local bank and David is a local so enjoy the small town feel here and reap the benefits.